jssteinberg/hackline.vim/README.md

 The minimalist's statusline package/plugin for Vim and Neovim.
 It's lightweight, loads in no-time, still quite fully featured, with some features through optional plugins.

-- **No prerequisites** like icons or patched font, but simple options for changing separators.
+- **No prerequisites** like patched icon fonts.
+It has simple options for changing separators.
 - **Supports any colorscheme** by being a normal Vim statusline.
 Highlight groups can be changed per mode, but changes the entire statusline for its context.
-- **Mode flag** (minimal by default) when not normal mode.
+- **Mode flag** when not normal mode.
+Minimal by default.
-- **Responsive**---adjusts and truncates on priority for smaller widths.
+- **Responsive design** adjusts and truncates on priority for smaller widths.
-- **All buffer types** uses same settings---no specific buffer targeting. hackline.vim is just setup as dynamically as possible in how items are sorted and truncated, but still keeping them nice and logical for main buffers.
+- **All buffers** uses same settings.
+No bloat with specific buffer/file type targeting. hackline.vim is just setup as dynamically as possible in how items are sorted and truncated, but still keeping them nice and logical for main buffers.

 Integrations:

 - **LSP** flag if connected to buffer.
 Supports [Neovim's LSP](https://github.com/neovim/nvim-lspconfig).
 And [vim-lsp](https://github.com/prabirshrestha/vim-lsp) (only simple flag if active LSP in buffer).
 - **Git** info is bring-your-own function (from a plugin usually), or falls back to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
 [VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.

-*Why another statusline plugin?* hackline.vim is hacked to be the lightest statusline plugin for experienced Vim users, with no config needed for all features.
+*Why another statusline plugin?*
-There's no patched font or icons dependency.
+Hackline.vim needs no customizing, no patched icon font.
+It’s not for the shallow, but hacked to be the lightest statusline plugin for pragmatic speed freak vimmers.
+In all honesty, the barebones Vim features hackline.vim uses has drawbacks, but that’s worked around by hackline‘s design choices and not noticeable.
+The advantage is load time.
+Also, it’s fast.

 ## Installation